yonglid/CS205-Final-Project/README.md

 Where N is the number of cells within the heart fiber.

-Methods Implemented in Research:
+### Methods Implemented in Research:

 1) Controlled Shifting method: In this hypothesis, the two pacemakers at the ends of the heart fiber do not have the same rate of heart pumping.
 At the beginning, one pacemaker will begin with a slow rate and the other begins with a fast rate.
 After each pump, the slow pacemaker will increase speed by a small amount and the fast pacemaker will decrease its speed.
 Naturally, the side with the faster rate will dominate initially, however they will eventually trade dominance and the blood flow will change.
 Intuitively, this hypothesis will clearly generate blood flow reversals, however the main goal was to see if the simulations generated were realistic.

 2) Random Variation method: In this method, the two pacemakers maintain the same average pacemaker rate but with some standard deviation between each pump.
 This hypothesis requires more testing in order to determine whether reversals can occur and with which parameters (such as diffusion rate, fiber length, number of cells, etc.) this model can be sustained, all while being biologically consistent.
 This parameter heavy model is the reason why parallelising this code is important.
 Multiple tests must be run with different constants in order to determine whether this model can prove to be sufficient.

+### Problem to tackle

+### Technical description of parallel software solution

+Parallelize the code
+- SIMT parallelization - (manycore throughput) - single instruction, multiple thread
+ - Python -> Cython -> Prange
+ - Python -> C -> OpenACC (compiler: pgi)
+  - Future fix/tests: Need smaller time step for more accuracy - we can now do this with parallelized version (took too long before)
+  - Added directives

+Separated calculation of voltage points and creation of plots for simulation

+ - Code for calculation is parallelized and points written into a file
+ - Separate visualization python code takes voltage points file in as input

 Parallelization techniques: OpenACC, OpenACC P100 (SPMD), Prange, and OpenMP

-Base line blood flow simulation model: Hodgkin-Huxley
+Base line blood flow simulation model: OpenMP+MPI

 Implemented blood flow simulation (with the least ODE's): Mitchell Schaffer

 Language: Current code in Python from Peter's research project - re-coding in C + transforming with Cython

-Benchmarking:
+### Appliciable scaling plots (benchmarking):

 Since heart fibers range between 10 micrometers and 100 micrometers, we ran a few separate cases for benchmarking.
 L=3.0cm is a biologically reasonable fiber length for a tunicate.
 Consequently, an N of 300 will give a 100 micrometer fiber cell, N=600 gives a 50 micrometer fiber cell, and N=3000 gives a 10 micrometer fiber cell.
 Using the larger values of N will allow the code to experience greater speedup.